iamvickynguyen/starter-snake-python/README.md

 		kill_others()
 ```

-2. Chase tail
+2. Chase tail <br>
-TODO: follow our tail or their tail <br>
+follow our tail or their tail <br>

 ## Irene's Logic
 1. use heuristic to get the senario that has the highest score, then make a move <br>
-TODO:
+#### TODO:
-    * how to give weights to snakes? food?
+1. how to give weights to snakes? food?
-	* when health is low, increase the weight of food
+2. when health is low, increase the weight of food
-	* what is the low health threshold?
+3. what is the low health threshold?